griptape-ai/griptape-nodes-library-googleai/README.md

     -   Or leave `service_account_file` blank and provide your `project_id`.
 3. Write a creative prompt.
 4. Optionally, select the model that you wish to use and set other configuration options.
 5. Run the workflow!
-The generated image will appear in the node in just a seconds.
+The generated image will appear in the node in just a few seconds.

 ---